Grafrajohn/GrahamArt/_posts/2020-03-13-visit-to-york.markdown

 At a time of stress and tension caused by the CoronaVirus pandemic, the Minster featured an art installation which speaks for itself.
 As the pandemic worsens we all have a lot to hope for.

-I first published this post on 14th March the situation with the pandemic has worsened.
+I first published this post on 14th March but since then the situation with the pandemic has worsened.
 Keep safe!

 ![Anglo-Saxon crving in York](https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1584718341/blog/DSC_0261.jpg){:.img-fluid}